Your browser is out-of-date!

 A caravan dealership

-3 Private purchases are covered by the principle of caveat emptor (buyer beware): the responsibility for checking any purchase’s suitability or condition lies with the buyer.
+Private purchases are covered by the principle of caveat emptor (buyer beware): the responsibility for checking any purchase’s suitability or condition lies with the buyer.
 You’ll have little comeback if something proves to be wrong.

-4 Private sellers often throw in lots of extras with the sale, but with dealerships, you’ll have to negotiate fairly hard.
+Private sellers often throw in lots of extras with the sale, but with dealerships, you’ll have to negotiate fairly hard.
 They can make money on your part-exchange, finance, the new van and the extras that they sell you, so negotiate on all of these to get the very best deal.

-6 Meet the vendor at their home to view the van, not in a random car park or service station.
+Again, this may seem a basic one but make sure you meet the vendor at their home to view the van, not in a random car park or service station.

-8 Online forums can offer a great deal of very useful advice and in-depth detail about problems to look out for with specific ranges and models.
+Online forums can offer a great deal of very useful advice and in-depth detail about problems to look out for with specific ranges and models.

-10 If you’re operating on a tight budget and don’t want to pay for an independent expert to check out your prospective purchase, do make sure that you give the van a thorough inspection yourself.
+If you’re operating on a tight budget and don’t want to pay for an independent expert to check out your prospective purchase, do make sure that you give the van a thorough inspection yourself.

-This should include all of the electrics (when plugged into the mains and on leisure battery).
+This should include all of the electrics (when plugged into the mains and on a caravan leisure battery).
 Ask the vendor to chill the fridge before you arrive.
 Likewise, request that the space and water heating system is on when you arrive (especially with Alde heating, which takes longer to warm up).
 You’ll soon know if everything’s working as it should.

 Check tyre wear, all exterior lights, hitchhead mechanisms and the handbrake and spare wheel.